Macroscopic distant magnon-mode entanglement via a squeezed drive

 Hybrid quantum magnonic systems hold great promise for efficient quantum networks \cite{PRXQuantum.2.040344}.
 Therefore, a crucial task is to establish and control entanglement between multiple magnon modes in arrays based on quantum magnonic systems.
-In this regard, we propose a scheme to generate entanglement between multiple yttrium iron garnet (YIG) spheres using a reservoir engineering approach with a single squeezed bath.
+In this regard, we propose a scheme to generate entanglement between multiple yttrium iron garnet (YIG) spheres using a reservoir engineering approach with a single squeezed drive.
 Specifically, our setup consists of an array of cavities, each housing a macroscopic YIG coupled to the cavity through beam splitter-like interaction.
-However, entanglement cannot be generated with this interaction alone; thus, we introduce the necessary nonlinearity by driving one of the magnon modes with a squeezed reservoir.
+However, entanglement cannot be generated with this interaction alone; thus, we introduce the necessary nonlinearity by driving one of the magnon modes with a squeezed drive.
 Previous studies have demonstrated that a single and two-mode squeezed drive can create entanglement between magnon modes \cite{Yu_2020,5.0015195, Zhao2022,Zheng2023}.
-In our work, we show that when one of the magnon modes is subjected to a squeezed reservoir, it is sufficient to generate steady-state bipartite and tripartite entanglement between distant magnon modes.
+In our work, we illustrate that subjecting one of the magnon modes to a squeezed drive is sufficient to generate steady-state bipartite and tripartite entanglement between distant magnon modes.
 We note that entanglement in a one-dimensional chain of coupled harmonic oscillators was proposed in Ref. \cite{PhysRevA.92.032319}.
 In that study, entanglement is generated only between pairs of modes symmetrically positioned relative to the central oscillator, which is coupled to the squeezed reservoir (see Fig. 2(a) in \cite{PhysRevA.92.032319}).
 In contrast, our scheme enables entanglement between all possible pairs in the chain, due to the all-to-all coupling between the magnon modes.
 Furthermore, tripartite entanglement among magnon modes has not been reported in previous studies \cite{PhysRevA.92.032319, Zheng2023}.
 Furthermore, we show that the entanglement between these distant magnon modes can be increased by more than one order of magnitude by applying two-photon drives to each cavity in the array.